TC-Wheel/tv-show-shuffle/README.md

 # tv-show-shuffle
-an app that shuffles tv shows and plays them 'randomly'
+an app that shuffles tv shows and plays them RANDOMLY